 Key Person Insurance

-Key person insurance, also formerly called key man insurance, is an important form of business insurance.
+Key person insurance is an important form of business insurance.
 There is no legal definition for "key person insurance".

 In general, it can be described as an insurance policy taken out by a small or medium sized business to protect that business from potential financial losses that could arise from the death or extended incapacity of the member of the business specified on the policy.
 The policy’s term does not extend beyond the period of the key person’s usefulness to the business.